dataset-code/DeepMoFL/README.md

 ## Source Code
-We've tested our code on windows10 and ubuntu 22.04 with python 3.10.
+We've tested our code on Windows 10 and Ubuntu 22.04 with Python 3.10.

 ### Requirments
  - tensorflow == 2.9.0